St. Andrew's Episcopal Church (Albany, New York): History

 Upon its completion, Sturgis described St. Andrew's as "an attempt to express fundamental truths in a new way to tell an old, old story in new words."
 Its English model was the St. Albans Abbey in Hertfordshire.
 Many of the craftsmen hired to build the church were local to Albany as the church was trying to help ease the effects of the Great Depression, which had just begun.

 Despite difficulties raised by World War II, the mortgage was finally paid off and burned in 1947.
 Bishop Ashton Oldham consecrated the church not long afterwards.
 With its status now secure, in the 1950s the church began improving its physical plant.
 In 1956 the original 1897 church, which had been serving as the parish house, was demolished to allow the construction of the attached building that presently serves the same purpose.
 Its architects used light brown brick to better blend with the church.
 A Roman brick from St. Albans Abbey in England, Sturgis' partial model for the church, would later be installed in the hyphen connecting the two.
 Some time afterwards, the 1900 house that served as the church's rectory was purchased.

 Echoing its own beginnings and reflecting the further suburban development of the Albany area in the mid-20th century, St. Andrew's established the mission parish of St. Boniface in Guilderland, just outside the city, in 1961.
 Nine years later, in 1970, the church bought and installed a new organ.
 In 1979 a thrift shop, The Shop at St. Andrew's, was opened.
 The most recent change to the church has been the installation of the columbarium in 1992, for which some of the original pews were removed.

 St. Andrew's has been historically known as one of the more progressive congregation in the diocese, especially on LGBTQ issues.
 During the tenure of William H. Love, one of the most conservative bishops in the Episcopal church, St. Andrew's was one of three parishes in the diocese of Albany that applied to receive pastoral oversight from comparatively more liberal bishops in neighboring dioceses because of tensions with Love.

-Programs

-The church holds services on Sunday mornings and Tuesday evenings.
-Both Sunday services are Holy Eucharist, with the earlier one held in the chapel with a purely spoken liturgy and the later service using the whole church and music.
-Both use Rite Two from the Book of Common Prayer.
-Sunday school is also offered during that time.
-Tuesday's Eucharist and Intercessions service is often led by members of the congregation.

-St. Andrew's offers many ministry programs.
-"Love Thy Neighborhood" dinners are held regularly for the members of the surrounding community.
-The thrift shop is its major community outreach program, offering items donated by members, primarily clothing.
-It rents space to groups from the college and elsewhere in the community.